 The best way for a quick introduction to the redwood forest is to walk along the Simpson Reed/Peterson Memorial trails, which together form a one mile figure-of-eight loop.
 The path crosses a small stream and winds through a very dense section of the woods, encountering all sizes of redwoods from young saplings to huge old growth trees.
 Some new trees are growing several feet above ground level, either on top of the many thick fallen trunks, or over the bark at the base of living trees, such is the richness of the environment.
 The forest shows some evidence of past fire damage, but not much, unlike the drier sequoia forests

 Although most of the overgrown, hilly interior of Jedediah Smith Redwoods State Park has no trails so is essentially unreachable, there are several short paths starting along US 199, plus three longer, backcountry routes accessed by the Howland Hill Road (Little Bald Hills, Mill Creek and Boy Scout Tree).
 Summaries of all trails:

-- Boy Scout Tree Trail - starting along the unpaved and narrow Howland Hill Road, this little-used, 2.6 mile trail climbs from Mill Creek Valley through several types of forest, passing many redwoods both large and small, and ending at a small cascade (Fern Falls) close to the west edge of the state park.
+- Boy Scout Tree Trail - starting along the unpaved and narrow Howland Hill Road, this relatively popular, 2.6 mile trail climbs from Mill Creek Valley through several types of forest, passing many redwoods both large and small, and ending at a small cascade (Fern Falls) close to the west edge of the state park.
 Near the end, a spur path reaches the Boy Scout Tree - a conjoined redwood.

 - Ellsworth Loop Trail - Ellsworth is the shorter of two interlinked loop trails through the forest north of US 199, reached by the narrow but paved Walker Road (RVs not allowed).
 The forest is quite overgrown and contains a typical mixture of old and new redwoods.